Welcome to Year 6! - Spring Term 2022

-What will learning look like in Year 6?
+What will learning look like this term in Year 6?

 - Please make sure all items of uniform are clearly named

-- Please make sure any money sent into school is in a labelled envelope
+- Please make sure any money sent into school is in a labeled envelope

-- Reading – children in Year 6 are still expected to read at home every day and Reading Records will be checked.
-Opportunities for pupils to read within school time will be given should they not be able to read at home.
+- Reading – children in Year 6 are still expected to read at home every day.
+Those pupils unable to read at home, will be given the opportunity to read in school.